cbdevnet/midimonster/README.md

 To make an instance available for mapping channels, it requires at least the `[<backend-name> <instance-name>]` configuration stanza.
 Most backends require additional configuration for their instances.

+Backend and instance configuration options can also be overriden via command line arguments using the syntax `-b <backend>.<option>=<value>` for backend options and `-i <instance>.<option>=<value>` for instance options.
+These overrides are applied when the backend/instance is first mentioned in the configuration file.

 ### Channel mapping